Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling: RELATED WORKS

 \subsection{Task and Motion Planning (TAMP)}

 Traditional TAMP approaches are commonly categorized as sequencing-first, satisfaction-first, or interleaved.
 Sequencing-first methods first compute a symbolic task plan and then attempt to satisfy continuous constraints.
 Repeatedly solving constraint satisfaction problems after motion failures can be costly: these methods may suffer from planning-time explosion for long horizon tasks \cite{garrett2020pddlstream}, require workspace discretization that limits scalability \cite{dantam2018incremental}, or rely on manually specified constraints that are difficult to generalize across different problems and domains \cite{vu2024coast}.
 Satisfaction-first methods \cite{garrett2018sampling, garrett2018ffrob} generate samples before symbolic search, effective when sampling is cheap.
-However, they suffer from combinatorial sample explosion, often producing many unnecessary samples.
+That said, they suffer from combinatorial sample explosion, often producing many unnecessary samples.

 Interleaved methods integrate sequencing and action parameter sampling within a unified search.
-For instance, sequencing-first planning can be combined with interleaved reasoning by pruning geometric samples making the task plan infeasible \cite{lagriffoul2014efficiently}.
-However, this is limited to refining a single fixed plan skeleton and does not explore diverse task plans. \cite{garrett2015backward} constructs a reachability graph through backward search on a relaxed problem, which consists of useful actions to guide forward search.
-However, this graph approximates constraints independently and may therefore include inconsistent actions.
+For instance, sequencing-first planning can be combined with interleaved reasoning by pruning geometric samples that make the task plan infeasible \cite{lagriffoul2014efficiently}.
+However, this is limited to refining a single fixed plan skeleton and does not explore diverse task plans.
 More recent frameworks, such as \cite{ren2024extended}, treat each plan skeleton as a top-level branch and employ MCTS for motion binding, but remain limited by random rollout policies that scale poorly in large domains.
-Our approach generates a discrete state graph to explore diverse task plans and expands the hybrid tree only with actions satisfying all constraints, while using a VLM for backtracking and a physics simulator for kinodynamic feasibility.
+Our approach generates a discrete state graph to explore diverse task plans and expands the hybrid tree only with actions that satisfy all constraints, validated by a physics simulator for kinodynamic feasibility.